sitton76/SpaghettiKart/docs/faq.md

 # faq

+*Will you port X rom hack to the port*
+> This is up to the devs of the hack.
+Many have mentioned a willingness to do so.

+*HD Textures?*
+> Is in the works

 *What do I do if my game crashes on launch*
 > Try launching again.
 If it persists delete spaghettify.cfg.json, if that doesn't work, then also delete imgui.ini